This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 How fast is the international data?

-Not fast: in fact, T-Mobile specifically advertises speeds of approximately 128 kbps (“2G”).
-These speeds are great for travelers to check email.
+T-Mobile specifically advertises speeds of approximately 128 kbps (“2G”).
+These speeds are fine for travelers to check email.
 Features like web browsing, social networking, and GPS/maps work if you have a little patience.
 However, streaming radio or video is basically impossible.

 Texting works perfectly, although some multimedia messages make take a few seconds to download.